 Towards the end of a course I often remind students that there are people who go to bed every night knowing that they once held the manuscript of Harry Potter in their hands and said…

-NO. Here’s a few more famous rejections to warm the heart of any writer or would-be writer on this chilly winter day.
+NO. Here’s a few more famous rejections to warm the heart of any writer or would-be writer.

 Lorna Doone by Richard Blackmore Turned down 18 times before being published in 1889.

 Cover of an illustrated 1893 edition of Lorna Doone (Photo credit: Wikipedia)

 Lord of the Flies by William Golding was rejected by 20 publishers.